Jeep Cherokee Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Jeep Cherokee are $1,592 a year for full coverage.
-Comprehensive insurance costs on average $298, collision insurance costs $558, and liability costs $536.
-Liability-only insurance costs as little as $606 a year, and high-risk driver insurance costs $3,450 or more.
-16-year-old drivers pay the highest rates at up to $6,098 a year.
+Average insurance rates for a Jeep Cherokee are $1,592 a year for full coverage.
+Comprehensive insurance costs around $298, collision costs $558, and liability coverage is estimated at $536.
+A liability-only policy costs approximately $606 a year, with high-risk insurance costing $3,450 or more.
+Teen drivers receive the highest rates at $6,098 a year or more.

 Average premium for full coverage: $1,592

-These estimates include $500 comprehensive and collision deductibles, 30/60 split liability limits, and includes uninsured/under-insured motorist coverage.
-Estimates are averaged for all states and for different Cherokee trim levels.
+Prices are based on $500 policy deductibles, split liability limits of 30/60, and includes both medical and uninsured motorist insurance.
+Rates are averaged for all states and for all Cherokee models.

 Use the form below to get customized rates for your location.